pcmagik/chatGPT/README.md

 ## 💻 Getting Started
 To get started with this project, follow these steps:

-Just open Your broweser and eneter to chatGPT site.
+Just open Your browerser and eneter to chatGPT site.

 ## 🚀 Deployment